cpp-for-yourself/lectures-and-homeworks/lectures/compilation_debugging.md

 - There are some tools built on top of GDB to fix this:
   - [`gdbgui`](https://gdbgui.com/) is a Python tool that provides a web GUI for GDB
   - VSCode C++ extension provides a GUI for the debugger
+- I rarely use a debugger and when I do I use `lldb`/`gdb`
 ---
-# Let's debug a simple program!
+# Exercise: debug a simple program!
 :x: Beware it has an error!
 ```cpp
 #include <iostream>